asevillasastre/Board-Games-Probabilities/README.md

 -----------------------------------------------------------------------------

-You can check [my other projects](https://github.com/asevillasastre?tab=repositories) and follow me on [LinkedIn](https://www.linkedin.com/in/asevillasastre/)!
+You may check [my other projects](https://github.com/asevillasastre?tab=repositories) and follow me on [LinkedIn](https://www.linkedin.com/in/asevillasastre/)!

 -----------------------------------------------------------------------------